jasonli8408/GomokuAI/README.md

 winner.
 After 3 seconds, the pygame window will quit.

 Result to show:
-1. After type `go' into the console, you will see an empty gray board with 15*15 grids of size.
+1. After type 'go' into the console, you will see an empty gray board with 15*15 grids of size.
-2. Each click will present a black or white stone with the particular number( the times which you place the particular stone).
+2. Each click will present a black or white stone with the particular number (the times which you place the particular stone).
 A pink rectangle will act as a outline to remind the player of the last move.
-3. The  nal result will pop up a line of words which show who is the winner and the last two steps will also be highlighted by the pink rectangle.
-After 3 seconds, the pygame window will quit.
-4. In the console you can see who is the winner
+3. In the console you can see who is the winner once the game ends